simasch/vaadin-jooq-template/README.md

 ## Running the Application

+Before running the application the jOOQ metamodel has to be generated using the Maven plung:

+    ./mvnw compile

-To run the application with a database started by Testcontainers simply start from your IDE `TestVjApplication`.
+Then you can simply run the application with a database started by Testcontainers from your IDE `TestVjApplication`.

 ***Important:***
 This class uses the [Spring Boot Testcontainers support](https://spring.io/blog/2023/06/23/improved-testcontainers-support-in-spring-boot-3-1/) introduced with Spring Boot 3.1.